Everything you need to know

 Yes — for approved volume accounts.
 We typically extend net-30 terms to firms placing roughly 10+ matters per month with a verifiable billing history.
 The net-30 setup includes a credit application and standard reference verification.
 Solo practitioners and one-off clients are billed at the time of order.

-Firms placing roughly 10+ matters per month qualify for tiered volume rates, a dedicated account manager, consolidated monthly invoicing, and custom SLAs.
+Firms placing roughly 10+ matters per month qualify for tiered volume rates, a dedicated account manager, consolidated monthly invoicing, and custom service-level agreements.
 We can also pre-authorize routine supplementary fees against your account so individual matters don't require case-by-case approval.
 Contact us with your typical monthly volume and we'll send a tailored rate card.

 Yes.
 Clients can cancel at any time — cancellation handling, including any refund of fees already paid or work already performed, is governed by our Refund & Cancellation Policy.
 The policy details exact cutoffs, what's refundable, and how requests are processed.
 If you're considering a cancellation, contact us at (800) 321-2377 and we'll walk through the specifics for your matter.